Who Qualifies for the Trump Gold Card Visa? Requirements Explained

 Understanding Investor-Based Residency Pathways

 For high-net-worth individuals seeking US residency through investment, multiple pathways exist.
-The most established program is the EB-5 Immigrant Investor Program, which has undergone various discussions and potential modifications.
+The most established program is the EB-5 Immigrant Investor Program (see our Gold Card vs EB-5 comparison), which has undergone various discussions and potential modifications.
 This article addresses common questions about investor visa requirements and compares available options.

 Key points to understand: